 The Company's efforts to address site conditions have been at the direction of the Los Angeles Regional Water Quality Control Board ("RWQCB").
 In October 2013, an order was issued including a scope of proposed additional site work, monitoring, and proposed remediation activities.
 The Company filed appeals of the October 2013 order seeking reconsideration by the RWQCB and review by the State Water Resources Control Board ("SWRCB") of the removal of two other potentially responsible parties, and seeking clarification of certain other factual findings.
 In April 2015, the RWQCB denied the Company's request to name the two other potentially responsible parties to the order, but did correct certain findings of fact identified by the Company in its petition for reconsideration.
-The SWRCB has not yet ruled on the Company's petition for review of the RWQCB's action as the petition was filed with a request it be held in abeyance.

-The Company has been complying with RWQCB orders and direction, and is implementing an approved remedial action plan (prepared by an environmental firm retained by the Company) addressing the cleanup of soil, groundwater, and soil vapor at the site.
+The Company decided not to continue to pursue the administrative appeal and has been complying with RWQCB orders and direction, and is implementing an approved remedial action plan (prepared by an environmental firm retained by the Company) addressing the cleanup of soil, groundwater, and soil vapor at the site

 The Company has accrued liabilities where it is probable that a loss will be incurred and the cost or amount of loss can be reasonably estimated.
-Based on the latest determinations by the RWQCB and the most recent actions taken pursuant to the remedial action plan, the Company continues to estimate the range of probable loss between \$3.6 million and \$7.2 million.
+Based on the latest determinations by the RWQCB and the most recent actions taken pursuant to the remedial action plan, the Company continues to estimate the range of probable loss between \$5.3 million and \$7.2 million.
+To date, the Company has made \$2.6 million in payments towards the remedial action plan.
 Given the uncertainties associated with environmental assessment and the remediation activities, the Company is unable to determine a best estimate within the range of loss.
 Therefore, the Company has recorded the minimum amount of probable loss.
 These estimates could change as a result of changes in planned remedial actions, further actions from the regulatory agency, remediation technology, and other factors.